JB Pritzker: Immigration

+Pritzker attends a protest against ICE activities in the Chicago area as part of Operation Midway Blitz.

+In 2017, Pritzker protested at O'Hare International Airport against President Donald Trump's Executive Order 13769, commonly called the "Muslim travel ban" to the United States.

 On January 24, 2019, Pritzker signed an executive order expanding access to Illinois welcome centers for immigrants and refugees.
 Welcome centers help guide immigrants on a path to citizenship and refugees with access to health care, education, jobs, and legal services.

 On June 21, 2019, Pritzker signed a bill banning the operation of private immigration detention centers in Illinois.
 Another bill forbids state and local police to cooperate with U.S. Immigration Customs and Enforcement (ICE) to deport illegal immigrants.
 College students who are undocumented immigrants or identify as transgender may apply for state financial aid for college.
 (Federal aid requires proof of citizenship and those who were assigned male at birth to register for the draft.)

 Pritzker erased the drug conviction of an Army veteran in August 2019.
 Miguel Perez Jr. suffered a brain injury while serving in Afghanistan and was diagnosed with post-traumatic stress disorder.
 He was deported to Mexico in 2018 after spending seven years in prison.
 He had pleaded guilty to a drug crime and held a green card as a permanent U.S. resident.
 Perez's supporters hope the pardon will help him return to the U.S.

+On June 12, 2025, Pritzker testified in front of Congress during a hearing examining Chicago's immigration policies.
+He said he supported "bipartisan comprehensive immigration reform", which he had called for during his 2018 gubernatorial campaign.
+Pritzker also said he supported the deportation of undocumented immigrants who had been convicted of violent crimes, saying, "violent criminals have no place on our streets; if they are undocumented, we want them out of Illinois and out of our country".

 In 2025, Pritzker spoke out against the Trump administration's Operation Midway Blitz, an operation cracking down on undocumented immigrants in Chicago.
 He said the operation was targeting law-abiding minority Chicagoans and not cooperating with local authorities.